tengcharmaine/tp/docs/DeveloperGuide.md

 - **Alternative 1 (Current Choice):** Show patient's notes on one command using `IC_NUMBER`.

-    - Pros: Users able to view specific user's notes.
+    - Pros: Users are able to view specific user's notes.

     - Cons: Only allow for one parameter which is `IC_NUMBER`.

 - **Alternative 2:** Only show the patient notes which was last searched for.
     - Pros: Easy to implement.

-    - Cons: Brings inconvenient to users if they only want to view a specific user's notes.
+    - Cons: Brings inconvenience to users if they only want to view a specific user's notes.

 **Aspect: How to clear the notes of patient on Patient Note Display.**